 - Choose LinkedIn Premium.

-1] Build a Profile which people can trust
+1] Build a Profile that people can trust

 Linked offers a profile page where you can talk about yourself in detail.
 It gives a clear idea about who you are, where you work, what kind of skills you carry, and so on.
-You should have a well written, and a complete Bio.
+You should have a well-written, and complete Bio.
 A profile picture and details about yourself, which includes work experience, skills, and more.

 Since your profile is the face any professional would see, it better be the best so they can trust.
 If your profile is not well built, neither the brands will approach you nor any professionals would like to connect further.